All Episodes

 After his call was over, he wanted to tell the call screener one more thing.

-And a call screener told me during the break that this guy said that it he stayed in a motel last night.
+And a call screener told me during the break that this guy said that he stayed in a motel last night.

-The room below it, the room below he's in a motel.
+The room below, he's in a motel.

-And do you know who he said was staying in the motel room below his Cindy Sheehan.
+And do you know who he said was staying in the motel room below his Cindy Sheehan?

 Now, that makes me also doubt this guy.

-Snerdley may have a point because the media says that she's 24-7 in the ditch.
+Snerdley may have a point because the media says that she's 24/7 in the ditch, that this is a vigil.

 He was only there one day.